 What is the purpose of a criminal investigation?

-What are the stages of an investigation?
+What are the stages of a criminal investigation?

 My rights during the investigation